vladimir-kraus/qtutils/README.md

 I hate creating complicated layouts in QtDesigner as much as you do.
 If you tried it at least once, you know what I am talking about.
 But I also hate writing and reading complex and verbose procedural code.
 So I created a few utility classes in [`layouts.h`](qtutils/layouts.h) which will allow writing more concise layout-related code in somewhat declarative style.
 Currently it only contains helpers for `QVBoxLayout` and `QHBoxLayout`, which however account for more than 90 % of all layouts in my code.

 There are two templated wrappers `VBox` and `HBox` around pointers to `QVBoxLayout` and `QHBoxLayout`.
 These wrappers allow implicit conversions to the undelying layout pointers, they provide `<<` operators with which you can add child widgets or child layouts in a declarative way.
 You can also add stretches (using `Stretch`) or spacings (using `Spacing`).
 You can also easily define margins and default spacing for the layout in wrapper constructors.
-And if you need more, you can always access the layout pointer by `->`.
+And if you need more, you can always access the layout pointer with `->` operator.

-Example with easy to read layout hierarchy, coded in a declarative-like style:
+An example with easy-to-read layout hierarchy, coded in a declarative-like style:

 ```cpp
 auto dialog = new QDialog();